StackVista/stackstate-docs/develop/developer-guides/custom-functions/view-health-state-configuration-functions.md

 To create, update or delete a view state configuration go to "Settings -&gt; View Health State Configuration Functions".

-## Write a custom view health state configuration function
+## Create a custom view health state configuration function

 A view health state configuration function receives a `viewSummary` and needs to return value from the viewHealthStates enum. `UNKNOWN, CLEAR, DEVIATING, CRITICAL`.
 The `viewSummary` gives access to the methods `countHealthState` and `countPropagatedHealthState`.
 These take a state and return the number of components on the view in that state.
 For example `viewSummary.countPropagatedHealthState(propagatedHealthStates.DEVIATING)`.